 Each year the LCC Foundation hosts this annual event held in September at the Spreading Antlers Golf Course.
-The Antelope Classic will be run in a modified four-person scramble.
+The Antelope Classic runs in a modified four-person scramble.
 Teams are flighted based on 10% of team combined handicap; total of team handicap may not exceed ninety.
 Each team member is required to have two tee shots.
-Tournament winners will be based on net score.
+Tournament winners are based on net score.

 This tournament helps the Lamar Community College Foundation to continue in its mission to provide the best learning environments and scholarships to students.

 Art, Craft, & Food Festival

 - Vendors may reserve a booth by downloading and returning both the application and waiver.

 Do you have a current City of Lamar Business License?
 You must have a valid license to sell goods or services at the craft fair.
 Complete the City Sales Tax License application and return to the City of Lamar.